 Let me quickly explain it to you:

-- Green: use this code word to indicate that whatever they’re doing is working, that you’re OK, and there is no need to stop.
+Use this code word to indicate that whatever they’re doing is working, that you’re OK, and there is no need to stop.

-- Yellow: stands for taking things slower.
+Stands for taking things slower.

-- Red: the play needs to stop.
+The play needs to stop.

 This system is great, as it’s easy to remember and understand.

-However, if you want, you can come up with your own safety word, just make sure that it’s not too hard to remember.
+However, if you want, you can come up with your own safety word; just make sure that it’s not too hard to remember.

 If you suddenly freak out about the activity, you might not remember the word that’s very unusual.

-Also, it’s best to avoid words like ‘no,’ ‘stop,’ ‘don’t,’ as you might use them in your roleplay, so then your partner won’t know whether you’re just playing the part or want them to stop.
+Also, it’s best to avoid words like ‘no,’ ‘stop,’ and ‘don’t,’ as you might use them in your roleplay, so then your partner won’t know whether you’re just playing the part or want them to stop.

 How Do You Identify In BDSM?